 Jardin is surrounded by some of the greenest countryside you can find.
 You can paraglide off one of the mountains nearby and soar over waterfalls, coffee and banana plantations, jungle and Jardin town itself like a bird.
 I even had some andean condors enjoying my slipstream!

-We’ve been to a fair few places where paragliding is the ‘thing’ to do.
-From Lima in Peru to Pokhara in Nepal.
-But Jardin is by far one of the best places we’ve done it.
-The conditions are perfect.
+The conditions for paragliding in Jardin are perfect.
 The views are incredible.
-Paragliding in Jardin is affordable and you don’t have to share the sky with a gazillion other paragliders like in other places.
+It is affordable and you don’t have to share the sky with a gazillion other paragliders like in some other places.
 Due to the good conditions, getting a long flight is easy.
 Remember to take a travel sickness tablet if you get motion sickness!

 4. See the cock-of-the-rock